mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/application-layer-use-cases.md

 "Meaning?"

-"Meaning it might be a critical part of the business, yeah, but it's not the _core_ of the business.
+"Meaning while it _might_ be a critical part of the business, yeah, it's not the _core_ of the business.
 The core is probably going to be the `Trading` subdomain".

 "Right.
-That'll be the core subdomain because that's essentially the 'unique' thing about our app that can't just be outsourced our bought off the shelf."
+That'll be the **core** subdomain because that's essentially the _unique_ thing about our app that can't just be outsourced or bought off the shelf."

 ## The role of the Application Layer